 Hotels Many of Bali's hundreds of hotels are located near the action and offer good deals.

 Resorts Bali has some of the world's best resorts at prices that would be a bargain elsewhere.
-You can be on the beach or nestled in a lush mountain valley.
+You can stay on the beach or be nestled in a lush mountain valley.

 Villas Enjoy a sybaritic escape and private pool.